Role of microgel stiffness in particle self-assembly and suspension rheology across the lower consolute solution temperature: Results and Discussion

-One of the key motivations of this study is to probe the mechanical properties of the solid phases of PNIPAM suspensions comprising particles of various stiffnesses over a broad range of temperatures across the LCST.
-We next attempt to understand our rheology data in terms of the underlying self-assembled colloidal suspension microstructures via direct visualization using a cryogenic scanning electron microscope.
-In Fig. \ref{Cryo-sem}, we show the temperature and stiffness induced morphological changes in dense aqueous suspensions of soft PNIPAM particles ($\alpha$ = 3.36; Fig. \ref{Cryo-sem}(a-c)), particles with intermediate stiffnesses ($\alpha$ = 2.00; Fig. \ref{Cryo-sem}(d-f)) and stiff particles ($\alpha$ = 1.33; Fig. \ref{Cryo-sem}(g-i)), prepared at temperatures below LCST ($15^{\circ}$C), near LCST ($33^{\circ}$C) and above LCST ($55^{\circ}$C).
-Additional cryo-SEM micrographs of suspensions of PNIPAM particles of maximum swelling ratios $\alpha$ = 2.56, 1.51 and 1.41 are shown in Fig. S5 of the SI.
-Dense aqueous suspensions of the relatively softer PNIPAM particles display honeycomb-like three dimensional network structures (Figs. \ref{Cryo-sem}(a-f) and S5(a-f)).
-We believe that the honeycombs comprise strands of particles networked to form system-spanning structures displaying gel-like rheology as also reported in earlier studies \cite{M_Laurati_2011,Erramreddy_2017,Nair_2019}.
-We note here that our rheology data (Figs. \ref{FS_all}(a-c) and \ref{AS_all}(a-c)) also indicate gel-like rheology for suspensions of softer particles.
-In Fig. \ref{FS_all}(a), for example, we had observed two characteristic timescales that are presumably set by the motion of single particles on the one hand, and the dynamics of the gel network strands on the other \cite{N_Koumakis_2011}.
-Inhomogeneous networks are clearly visible in these suspensions at temperatures near and above the LCST (Figs. \ref{Cryo-sem}(b-c) and S5(b-c)).
-Above the LCST, the images (Figs. \ref{Cryo-sem}(c,f)) reveal the existence of phase separation that is expected to arise due to enhanced hydrophobic interactions between PNIPAM particles.
-We adopt a protocol used earlier \cite{Samim_2016} to estimate the average pore areas of the porous microstructures displayed in Figs. \ref{Cryo-sem}(a-f) and S5(a-f).
-The presence of vitrified water on the structures can lead to an underestimation of average pore area.
-However, since the sublimation time (15min) after cutting the vitrified samples is identical in all the experiments, an equal sublimation-depth is expected for all the samples studied using cryo-SEM.
-We have estimated the average pore areas only for aqueous PNIPAM suspensions comprising the softer particles where we clearly observe network-like structures (Figs. \ref{Cryo-sem}(a-f) and S5(a-f)).
-We see from Fig. \ref{avg_pore} that the average pore areas of aqueous PNIPAM suspensions decrease with increase in stiffness of the constituent particles.
-We note that the larger pore areas for the suspensions constituted by softer particles are indicative of their higher fragilities.
-As we approach the LCST, the pore areas increase due to the rapid collapse of the PNIPAM particles and reduction in the effective volume fraction.
-The build-up of interparticle attraction due to enhanced hydrophobic interactions above the LCST can explain the decrease in the pore sizes at the highest temperatures.
-For the suspensions constituted by the softest particles, we note that the pore sizes are larger above the LCST than below it.
-This verifies our rheology observation that the gels formed by these suspensions are comparatively weaker above the LCST.
-Interestingly, we observe that suspensions of the stiff PNIPAM particles remain in a glassy state at all the temperatures explored here (Figs. \ref{Cryo-sem}(g-i) and S5(g-i)).
+One of the key motivations of this study was to probe the mechanical properties of solid-like phases of PNIPAM suspensions constituted by particles of various stiffnesses over a broad range of temperatures across the LCST.
+We now attempt to understand our rheology data in terms of the underlying self-assembled colloidal suspension microstructures via direct visualization using a cryogenic scanning electron microscope (cryo-SEM).
+In Fig. \ref{Cryo-sem}, we show the temperature and stiffness-induced morphological changes in dense aqueous suspensions of soft PNIPAM particles ($\alpha$ = 3.36; Fig. \ref{Cryo-sem}(a-c)), particles of intermediate stiffnesses ($\alpha$ = 2.00; Fig. \ref{Cryo-sem}(d-f)) and stiff particles ($\alpha$ = 1.33; Fig. \ref{Cryo-sem}(g-i)), prepared at temperatures below the LCST ($15^{\circ}$C, left panel), near the LCST ($33^{\circ}$C, middle panel) and above the LCST ($55^{\circ}$C, right panel).
+Additional cryo-SEM micrographs of suspensions of PNIPAM particles of maximum swelling ratios $\alpha$ = 2.56, 1.51 and 1.41 are shown in Fig. S12 of the supplementary information.
+Dense aqueous suspensions of the relatively softer PNIPAM particles display three-dimensional network structures (Figs. \ref{Cryo-sem}(a-f) and S12(a-f)).
+Magnified cryo-SEM images of PNIPAM particles of two different maximum swelling ratios at a temperature below the LCST have been shown in Fig. S13 where individual PNIPAM particles can be clearly seen.
+We believe that the observed networks comprise strands of PNIPAM particles connected to form system-spanning structures displaying gel-like rheology as also reported in earlier studies \cite{M_Laurati_2011,Erramreddy_2017,Nair_2019}.
+In Fig. 6(a), we had reported two characteristic timescales in the frequency response of suspensions of soft particles below the LCST.
+These timescales are presumably set by the motion of single particles on the one hand, and the dynamics of the gel network strands on the other \cite{N_Koumakis_2011}.
+Cryo-SEM micrographs of these suspensions clearly reveal the existence of inhomogeneous networks at temperatures near and above the LCST (Figs. \ref{Cryo-sem}(b-c) and S12(b-c)).
+Above the LCST, the images (Figs. \ref{Cryo-sem}(c) and (f)) show the existence of phase separation that presumably arises due to enhanced hydrophobic interactions between PNIPAM particles.
+In comparison, the micrographs for the suspensions constituted by stiffer particles in Figs. 8(g-i) and S12(g-i) show dense disordered packings of particles without any clearly distinguishable interconnected clusters at temperatures both below and above the LCST.